ongas/hs-price-tracker/status_update.md

 - The parsing issue is now resolved in the production code.

 ## Key Actions Taken

+## Additional Fix: Aggregation Logic Merges Product Metadata (September 2025)

+The BuyWisely hydration parser aggregation logic was updated to merge all relevant product metadata (such as title, image, and availability) into the aggregated result, alongside the offers list.
+This ensures the extracted product data always contains all expected fields, matching both test and production requirements.
+All BuyWisely engine and parser tests now pass, and extracted entities contain complete product information.
 - Replaced the fragile chain of `re.sub` and `.replace` calls with a single, state-aware cleaning function.
 - The new function programmatically iterates through the data, correctly handling string literals, escape sequences, and custom data formats.
 - Successfully executed the updated diagnostic script, which confirmed that the data is now parsed correctly.